wunderio/WunderTools/docs/Setup.md

 Edit `conf/vagrant_local.yml` and change:
  - name to the name of your project
  - hostname to a good hostname for your local environment
- - ip to something that no other project in your company uses
+ - ip to something that no other project in your company uses (increment the value by one and commit the new ip address to WunderTools repository)

 Edit `conf/project.yml` and change the variables to something that makes sense for your project.